-Table 2: 2017 Recommended and Completed Management Actions for Orchard LakeBlack Dog Watershed Management Organization Habitat Monitoring
+Table 2: 2017 Recommended and Completed Management Actions for Orchard Lake Black Dog Watershed Management Organization Habitat Monitoring

-Implementation Completed Actions Which May Improve Wildlife Habitat Problem Identified Recommendation Proposed Action Benefits Period and/or Water Quality Curlyleaf pondweed is common in early spring Continue to monitor, control, and manage.
+Problem Identified Recommendation Proposed Action Benefits Implementation Period Completed Actions Which May Improve Wildlife Habitat and/or Water Quality Curlyleaf pondweed is common in early spring Continue to monitor, control, and manage.
 Continue to treat curlyleaf pondweed where growth is predicted to be heavy.
 See Appendix A Aquatic Plant Survey for more details.
-Increase wildlife habitat, improve water quality, vegetative diversity, aesthetics, and recreation.
-Late Spring - Early summer From 1999-2017, the City of Lakeville contracts Blue Water Science to conduct aquatic plant surveys twice per year.
+IWAIEL OHAIIIV VEOEIAIIVE OIVEISIIV Late Spring - Early summer From 1999-2017, the City of Lakeville contracts Blue Water Science to conduct aquatic plant surveys twice per year.
 Curlyleaf pondweed was harvested annually from 2004-2009.
 Herbicide treatments were conducted annually from 2009-2012 and 2015-2017.
 Purple loosestrife is present.
 Continue to control and manage purple loosestrife.
 Control and manage.
 For a few small colonies of purple loosestrife, hand pull or dig the plants out before they go to seed.
 See Figure 4 for purple loosestrife locations.
 Increase/maintain wildlife habitat.
 Spring - Fall Purple loosestrife beetles were released by the MnDNR prior to 2002.
 Follow up monitoring by the MnDNR indicates that beetles are present at a population that the MnDNR feels is appropriate for biological control.
 Stormwater drainage from impervious surfaces is directed into the lake.
 Redirect stormwater for infiltration prior to discharge.
 Install a rainwater garden, pervious pavement, or other suitable method for infiltration and establish a naturalized upland buffer.
 See Figure 4 and Site Photos, Potential Restoration Area #6.
-Improve water quality Open Two raingardens were completed on 175th St W. In 2010, adjacent to the southwest end of the lake, an aeration system was installed in Orchard Pond to precipitate out phosphorus and improve water quality flowing into Orchard Lake.
+Open Two raingardens were completed on 175th St W. In 2010, adjacent to the southwest end of the lake, an aeration system was installed in Orchard Pond to precipitate out phosphorus and improve water quality flowing into Orchard Lake.
 Bare soil along shoreline could cause erosion and sedimentation into lake.
 Re-vegetate bare areas to prevent soil erosion into Orchard Lake.
 Improve soil and plant vegetation along shoreline to prevent erosion.
 Establish a canoe and kayak access at Wayside Park.
 See Figure 4 and Site Photos, Potential Restoration Area #4 and #5.
 Improve water quality Spring - Fall The City of Lakeville removed a dilapidated timber wall and attempted a shoreline restoration south of the beach, however, the soil was too poor for the plantings to become established.
 North of the beach, a concrete wall was built to prevent shoreline erosion.
 Upland buffer areas lacking naturalized vegetation.
 Increase width and continuity of native upland buffer.
-Rather than manicured turf grass the shoreline could be vegetated with native grasses and wildflowers.
-See Figure 4 and Site Photos, Potential Restoration Areas #1-3, 7 and 8 .
-See Appendix G for examples of improvements.
-Improve water quality, increase wildlife habitat.
+Figure 4 and Site Photos, Potential Restoration Areas #1-3 7 and 8 See Appendix G for examples of Improve water quality, increase wildlife habitat.
 Improve vegetative diversity and aesthetics.
-Spring - Fall 2004 through 2012: The City of Lakeville annually provides lakeshore owners with shoreline restoration information and encourages homeowners to take advantage of the Blue Thumb restoration program.
+2004 through 2012: The City of Lakeville annually provides lakeshore owners with shoreline restoration information and encourages homeowners to take advantage of the Blue Thumb restoration program.
 Two residential shoreline restoration projects have been completed.
 One is located north of the beach area and one is on 175th St. W. 2007: A small area of lakeshore, near the boat launch, was restored using native plants.